huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_interface_attach.md

 * `fixed_ip` - (Optional, String, ForceNew) An IP address to assosciate with the port.

   ->This option cannot be used with port_id.
-You must specifiy a network_id.
+You must specify a network_id.
 The IP address must lie in a range on the supplied network.

 * `source_dest_check` - (Optional, Bool) Specifies whether the ECS processes only traffic that is destined specifically